Performance Reviews: Everything You Need to Know

 History and economics have played important parts in the development of performance reviews over the years.
 When there were more people than jobs, the review process was focused on knowing which workers to release if needed, and which to encourage to stay.
 In those times of scarcity, the traditional performance appraisal with an emphasis on personal accountability tended to work well.
 However, in times (and fields) where workers are scarce and more in-demand, the emphasis of the review process shifted to “developing people.”

-It was during World War II that the US armed services found it advantageous to identify and eliminate poor performers, and devised a method to document the process behind just that.
+It was during World War II that the U.S. armed services found it advantageous to identify and eliminate poor performers, and devised a method to document the process behind just that.
 This system was based on forced ranking: a method of identifying enlisted men who might make good officers.
 Following the war, these methods followed the GI’s home.
-In the 1940’s, approximately 60% of US companies used the same sort of appraisals to identify and communicate job performance levels.
+In the 1940s, approximately 60 percent of U.S. companies used the same sort of appraisals to identify and communicate job performance levels.

 Plenty of reasons drove the adoption of this standardized methodology.
 In the heavily-unionized labor world of the time, strict seniority levels determined pay raises.
 Merit scores could pick out the more apt candidates for promotion to management.
 It was all based on rewarding the “good” while telling the “bad” to move along, usually at the end of a stick with a pink slip on it.
 Any notions of personal development through the review process was an afterthought